 This edition was used as the fourth volume of Baudelaire's complete works, as stated “œuvres complètes” on the cover.
 It was also sold separately, given the several years it took to publish all seven volumes of the complete works.

-Extremely rare copy printed on hollande, the only deluxe issue: less than ten copies are said to have been printed.
-The only copy still in wrappers, as issued, we have been able to trace.
+Exceedingly rare first edition copy printed on hollande, the only deluxe issue: less than ten copies are said to have been printed.
+A rare survival in the original wrappers that has escaped rebinding.
+It is the only such example we can trace in trade records.

 We are able to trace just four copies on hollande, all bound: